axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 The unit tests themselves are structured well but that's a lot of boiler plate isn't it.
 There is definitely scope for extracting some common code out into a function or two.
 We might extract the arrange, act and assert steps as functions but it would be pretty difficult to keep clean.
 Believe me I tried.

+Imagine a future development of `BreakfastService` started explicitly consuming bread or sauce from separate repositories.
+We'd have to inject these dependencies, changing the signature of the constructor and the pattern in which we call our dependencies.
+To fix these unit tests we'd have to change the constructor call and the mock setup in three different places.
+This is something that we can avoid with specification structured testing.

 ### Explicit test structure

 We should all know that the structure of a (good) test should closely follow the arrange, act, assert pattern.
 The example tests certainly do this by following a common process: